ossrs/srs-docs/src/pages/product.md

 ## Release 6.0

 Development codename: Hang.
-It is expected that the main features of 6.0 will be completed by the end of 2023, with a planned release by the end of 2024.
+It is planned for release by the end of 2025.

 > Note: The development codename Hang is named by TOC [John](https://github.com/xiaozhihong), and the specific meaning
 > is left for everyone to appreciate and ponder.